Updated: Jan 3

-When we first decided to start creating stories we wish we'd grown up and began to work through the story and manuscript for Willow, it felt utterly natural to us to write it in rhyme.
+When we first decided to started working on Willow the Wonderer, it felt utterly natural to us to write it in verse.
 In fact the premise of the whole story had come into Darren's mind decades ago in the form of a rhyme:

 Willow the wonderer